mdn/content/files/en-us/web/http/headers/sec-purpose/index.md

 {{HTTPSidebar}}

-The **`Sec-Purpose`** {{Glossary("Fetch metadata request header", "fetch metadata request header")}} indicates the purpose for which the requested resource will be used, for some purpose other than immediate use by the user-agent.
+The **`Sec-Purpose`** {{Glossary("Fetch metadata request header", "fetch metadata request header")}} indicates the purpose for which the requested resource will be used, when that purpose is something other than immediate use by the user-agent.

-The only purpose that is currently defined is `prefetch`, which indicates that the resource is being requested in anticipation that it will be needed by a page that is likely to be navigated to in the near future.
+The only purpose that is currently defined is `prefetch`, which indicates that the resource is being requested in anticipation that it will be needed by a page that is likely to be navigated to in the near future, such as a page linked in search results or a link that a user has hovered over.
-The server can use this knowledge to adjust the caching expiry for the request, disallow the request, or perhaps to treat it differently when counting page visits.
+The server can use this knowledge to: adjust the caching expiry for the request, disallow the request, or perhaps to treat it differently when counting page visits.

 The header is sent when a page is loaded that has a [`<link>`](/en-US/docs/Web/HTML/Element/link) element with attribute [`rel="prefetch"`](/en-US/docs/Web/HTML/Attributes/rel/prefetch).
 Note that if this header is set then a {{HTTPHeader("Sec-Fetch-Dest")}} header in the request must be set to `empty` (any value in the [`<link>`](/en-US/docs/Web/HTML/Element/link) attribute [`as`](/en-US/docs/Web/HTML/Element/link#as) is ignored) and the {{HTTPHeader("Accept")}} header should match the value used for normal navigation requests.